a43501/Shop-System/README.md

 # Shop System
- a simple shop that customers can select goods and view their order with Django
+A simple shop that customers can select goods and view their order with Django